aachemodanova/dendrites_group_research/content/event/example/index.md

   country:

 summary: Group project "Dendrite growth".
 Stage 1.
-abstract: 'We have prepared a presentation on the first stage of the project "Dendrite growth".'
+abstract: 'We have prepared a presentation on the first stage of the project "Dendrite growth"'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.